10 students injured in Chinese elementary school attack

-BEIJING (AP) — Chinese media say 10 students have been injured in an attack at an elementary school in central China.
+BEIJING (AP) — Ten students were injured Monday in an attack at an elementary school in central China, officials said.

-The attack occurred about 8 a.m.
-Monday on the first day of the new semester in Enshi city in Hubei province.
+The attack occurred about 8 a.m. on the first day of the new semester in Enshi city in Hubei province, local authorities said in a statement.
 The wounded students were taken to a hospital.

-Media reports say police are holding the suspect for investigation.
-The motive of the attack was unclear and no further details were immediately available.
+A suspect was in custody and was being investigated.
+The motive for the attack was unclear and no further details were immediately available.

 In June last year, two children were stabbed to death by a man outside an elementary school in Shanghai.